oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

   <scope>test</scope>
 </dependency>
 ```
-Create a `UserData` class and `UserDataController` to expose the OIDC idToken and accessToken, to use in later tests.
+Create the package `com.okta.developer.gateway.controller` under `src/main/java`.
+Then create a `UserData` class and `UserDataController` to expose the OIDC idToken and accessToken, to use in later tests.

 ```java
 package com.okta.developer.gateway.controller;